Here’s a brief rundown of the 4 primary elements that any business responsible for keeping data secure should provide:

 1. SECURE FACILITY

-Any organization or business that houses customer information must undergo audits to ensure information is kept secure.
+Any Credit Union that houses member information must undergo audits to ensure information is kept secure.
 These third party audits are necessary to ensure that there are stringent controls in place to guarantee the security of your data and documents.
 Additionally, you must have facility-wide physical-security measures in place, including employee access cards, door alarms and internal and external security cameras.

 2. DOCUMENT INTEGRITY

 Your software and processes must be designed to allow for 100% document integrity.
 The utilization of intelligent barcodes ensures that each page is matched and envelope contents are correct, and can embed logic for intelligent insertion and special handling.